FDio/csit/docs/content/methodology/measurements/data_plane_throughput/mlr_search.md

 Exit condition is given by that interval reaching low enough relative width.
 Small enough width is achieved by bisecting the current interval.
 The bisection can be uneven, to save measurements based on information theory.
+The width value is 0.5%, the same as PDR goal loss ratio, as smaller values may report PDR conditional throughput smaller than NDR.

 Switching to higher trial duration sum generally requires additional trials at a load from previous duration sum target.